British Honduras

-British Honduras was a Crown colony on the east coast of Central America, south of Mexico, from 1783 to 1964, then a self-governing colony, renamed Belize in June 1973, until September 1981, when it gained full independence as Belize.
+British Honduras was a Crown colony on the east coast of Central America — specifically located on the southern edge of the Yucatan Peninsula from 1783 to 1964, then a self-governing colony — renamed Belize from June 1973 until September 1981, when it gained full independence as Belize.
 British Honduras was the last continental possession of the United Kingdom in the Americas.

 The colony grew out of the Treaty of Versailles (1783) between Britain and Spain, which gave the British rights to cut logwood between the Hondo and Belize rivers.
 The Convention of London (1786) expanded this concession to include the area between the Belize and Sibun rivers.
 In 1862, the Settlement of Belize in the Bay of Honduras was declared a British colony called British Honduras, and the Crown's representative was elevated to a lieutenant governor, subordinate to the governor of Jamaica.

 History

+Baymen, enslaved Africans, and Shoremen

+In the early seventeenth century, English and Dutch pirate merchants, defying the Spanish who claimed sovereignty over the entire Caribbean coast, engaged in "sporadic but fairly frequent" smuggling from the Bay of Honduras.
+Large quantities of indigo and logwood were supplied to their home markets.
+At some point, the English operators began surreptitiously cutting logwood, as opposed to merely seizing Spanish-cut logwood.
+Although clear primary sources are lacking, the first English logging settlement in the territory is generally attributed to Peter Wallace's 1638 landing at the mouth of Haulover Creek which runs through what is now Belize City.

+As their interest turned in the 18th century from logwood to mahogany, the growing numbers of "Baymen" employed enslaved Africans, purchased in Jamaica and Bermuda.
+While they might be left in logging camps, without the whip-wielding drivers ubiquitous on large plantations elsewhere in the Americas, the enslaved were dependent on their owners for rations and supplies.
+Many of the enslaved maintained African ethnic identifications and cultural practices.
+Those of Ibo origin and descent were particularly numerous, a section of Belize being known as "Eboe Town."